MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 ## Azure Relay and DevGateway

-*Azure Relay* facilitates interactions between the backend development box and the Fabric backend in local (development) mode.
+*Azure Relay* enables communication between the local development environment and the Fabric backend while operating in development mode.
 The `DevGateway.exe` utility handles the workload's side of Azure Relay channel and manages the registration of the workload local instance with Fabric in the context of a specific capacity.
 The utility ensures that the workload is available in all workspaces assigned to that capacity and handles the deregistration when stopped.

 ## Dev gateway